Volunteering at a local shelter in NYC can be a great way to give back to the community, and what better time to volunteer than during the holidays?

 5) United Way of New York City

-Of the organizations on this list, few have such a wide variety of programs like United Way of New York City.
-These range from career counseling opportunities for “work-insecure” New Yorkers to community safety initiatives that create positive relationships between law enforcement and the people they serve.
+Of the organizations on this list, few have such a wide variety of programs as United Way of New York City.
+The programs range from career counseling opportunities for “work-insecure” New Yorkers to community safety initiatives that create positive relationships between law enforcement and the people they serve.
 Another option is BoardServeNYC, a training program for people who wish to serve on a community board.

 More information can be found here.